-Depression is a major disorder that is thought to affect approximately 1 in every 10 people within the United Kingdom at some point in their life.
+Depression is a major disorder that is thought to affect approximately 1 in every 10 people within the United Kingdom at some point in their life according to mind.
 Despite this, people are rarely able to spot the signs of depression in themselves or those around them.

 In this article we will look at what depression is and how to spot the signs of depression early.